Arya182-ui/Twilight-Bus/README.md

 CREATE POLICY "Users can see their own trips" ON trips FOR SELECT USING (auth.uid() = driver_id);
 CREATE POLICY "Admins can see all trips" ON trips FOR SELECT USING (get_my_claim('role') = '"admin"');

--- Policies for 'settlements' and 'settlement_details'
+-- Policies for 'settlements' and 'settlement_details.'
 -- Assuming drivers can see all settlement history, but only their details CREATE POLICY "All users can see settlements" ON settlements FOR SELECT USING (true);
 CREATE POLICY "Users can see their own settlement details" ON settlement_details FOR SELECT USING (auth.uid() = driver_id);